hicksjduk/sudoku-haskell/README.md

 ### Killer Sudoku

-A Killer Sudoku puzzle contains a number regions.which are normally denoted in print by a dotted outline.
+A Killer Sudoku puzzle contains a number of regions.
 A region is a collection of
 up to nine (normally contiguous) squares whose values in the solution are all different, and add up to the total associated with the region.
+A region is normally denoted in a printed puzzle by a dotted outline enclosing its squares, and a number (its total) above the square in the region that is closest to the top left-hand corner of the puzzle.

 The input representation of a Killer Sudoku puzzle uses the following structures to define the regions:

 * A grid where each square contains a character that represents the region of which the square is part.
-* A lookup table where the key is the character representing each region, and the value is the required total of the values in the region.
+* A lookup table (a list of tuples of `Char` and `Int`) where the key of each entry is the character representing a region, and the value is the required total of the values in the region.
+There should be one entry for each character that appears in the grid.

 The regions of a puzzle are validated to ensure that:

+* the size of each region (the number of squares it contains) is not less than 1 and not more than 9.
 * the total of each region is not less than the minimum, and not more than the maximum, total for a region of the specified size.
 * the totals of all the regions add up to 405, which is the only possible sum of all the values in the grid.